Update, Sept. 29: Paul Ballenger announced that he is dropping out of the race for an at-large seat on the Denver school board.

-A Denver father who served in the military and is concerned about school safety announced Thursday that he’s running for a seat on the school board.
+A Denver father who served in the military and is concerned about school safety announced Thursday that he’s running for an at-large seat on the school board.

-Ballenger, 46, referenced the shooting in his announcement on the sidewalk in front of Denver Public Schools headquarters.
+Paul Ballenger, 46, referenced a recent high-profile shooting at East High School in his announcement on the sidewalk in front of Denver Public Schools headquarters.
 He said the shooting on March 22 “changed everything.”

 “That was the day I came to realize the ineffective safety policies my family and our school felt were felt by all,” said Ballenger, who is a single dad to a daughter who finished middle school at McAuliffe International School this week and will attend Northfield High next year.